Donaueschingen

 Donaueschingen (/de/; Low Alemannic: Eschinge) is a German town in the Black Forest in the southwest of the federal state of Baden-Württemberg in the Schwarzwald-Baar Kreis.
 It stands near the confluence of the two sources of the river Danube (in Donau).

 Donaueschingen stands in a basin within low mountainous terrain.
-It is about 13 km south of Villingen-Schwenningen, 24 km west of Tuttlingen, and about 30 km north of the Swiss town of Schaffhausen.
+It is located about 13 km south of Villingen-Schwenningen, 24 km west of Tuttlingen, and about 30 km north of the Swiss town of Schaffhausen.
 In 2015 the population was 21,750, making it the second largest town in the district (Kreis) of Schwarzwald-Baar.
 It is a regional rail hub.

 Geography

 Donaueschingen lies in the Baar basin in the southern Black Forest at the confluence of the Brigach and Breg rivers—the two source tributaries of the Danube—from which the town gets its name.
 This is today considered the true source of the Danube.